runtypes/runtypes/README.md

   name: string,
   crew: array(CrewMember),
 })
-type Ship = typeof Ship.falseWitness
+type Ship = typeof Ship.witness

 const SpaceObject = union(Asteroid, Planet, Ship)
-type SpaceObject = typeof SpaceObject.falseWitness
+type SpaceObject = typeof SpaceObject.witness
 ```

-For a given `r: Runtype<A>`, `r.falseWitness: A` is always `undefined` in reality, so never try to treat it as an actual `A`.
-Even though
+For a given `r: Runtype<A>`, `r.witness: A` is always `undefined` in reality--it's a false witness!
+But even though it's a lie,
-it's a lie, it's useful because we can apply the `typeof` operator to it in order to obtain the derived type `A`.
+it's useful one because applying the `typeof` operator to it allows us to obtain the derived type `A`.
 This trick obviates the
 need to repeat our type definitions at both the value and the type level.
 Nifty!

 ## Type guards